 This roughly corresponds to Chapters 2 and 3 of Hartshorne's Algebraic Geometry.

-Familiarity with the basic concepts of the geometry of algebraic varieties of dimension 1 and 2 would be useful but will not be assumed.
+Familiarity with the basic concepts of the geometry of algebraic varieties of dimension 1 and 2 would be useful.

 For example, these topics are covered in the preliminary sections of Chapters 4 and 5 of Hartshorne's Algebraic Geometry.

 Students should have also some familiarity with concepts covered in the Algebraic Topology Part 3 course such as cohomology, duality and characteristic classes.

 The following is a short list of books that may

 be helpful in understanding the material covered